futomi/node-dns-sd/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.2.1 (2018-10-24)
+  * Improved the device discovery.
+In this version, all available IPv4 network interfaces are joined to a multicast group, so that all devices in the local network are sure to be discovered.
+  * Fixed a bug that some event listeners did not be removed when the discovery process is finished.
 * v0.2.0 (2018-08-02)
   * Supported a function-based filtering mechanism in the [`discover()`](#DnsSd-discover-method) method.
 Now you can specify your custom filter as a function to the `filter` paramter of the `discover()` method. (thanks to [@dayflower](https://github.com/futomi/node-dns-sd/issues/2))
 * v0.1.2 (2018-01-06)